The Best Keto-Friendly Vegetables

 Brussels sprouts have good fibers but relatively high carbs.
 That combination keeps this vegetable near the bottom of the above-the-ground vegetables for a low-carb diet.

-I know that Brussels Sprouts have a bad reputation, kids don’t like them.
-But give them my Mustard Brussels Sprouts and they will change their mind!
+I know that Brussels Sprouts have a bad reputation.
+Kids don’t like them.
+But give them my Mustard Brussels Sprouts, Oven Roasted Brussel Sprouts, Asian Brussel Sprouts, or Brussels Sprout Chips, and they will change their mind!

 The cooking method for under-the-ground vegetables often has an impact on net carbs!

 Some of these are guaranteed to take you out of ketosis, while some others can still be consumed in low quantities.